camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/use-connectors.md

 ![](img/use-connectors-context-menu.png)

-Alternatively, you can directly create a connector task by using the append context menu item.
+Alternatively, you can directly create a connector task by using the **Append conector** context menu item.
 This will create a new connector task directly following the currently selected element.

 ![](img/use-connectors-append.png)